christianhg/brummefar.dk/src/pages/immutable-javascript.md

 // => [0, 1, 2, 3, 4]
 ```

 In JavaScript the six primitive types - Boolean, Null, Number, String, Symbol and Undefined - are **immutable**.
-All other values (including Arrays) derive from the Object type which is mutable.
+All other values (including arrays) derive from the Object type which is mutable.

 When working with primitive types, it is impossible to change their values.
 Instead you create new values from them: